-We gave the young man a Book of Mormon and testified of the

-of a book written by a people other than those in the Bible who saw the same God as the writers of Bible?"
+We gave the young man a Book of Mormon and testified of the love God has for His children of a book written by a people other than those in the Bible who saw the same God as the writers of Bible?"
 He responded that no such book existed.